wheelerMT/quantumVortexTracker/README.md

 See [this notebook](vortexTracker/detect/test_model.ipynb) for more thorough tests of the model.

 ## How does it work?
-QPT is a convolution neural network (CNN) that acts on the phase of the condensate wave function (see [this notebook](vortexTracker/detect/model.ipynb) for details on how the model is created).
+QVT is a convolution neural network (CNN) that acts on the phase of the condensate wave function (see [this notebook](vortexTracker/detect/model.ipynb) for details on how the model is created).
 At the end of the CNN are dense layers in which the last layer outputs the two locations of the vortices.